Qutrits for physics at the LHC: Discussion

 \section{Discussion}

-Despite the limitations of current quantum simulators regarding qutrits, an equivalent level of performance to that of the reference model is achieved in terms of the ability to distinguish anomalous events, without prior labelling of anomalies, from QCD jets.
-It should also be noted that observing the fidelity distributions of qutrit-based models compared to qubit-based models, it shows a greater capacity to discern between the three types of signals and therefore has a greater ability to detect substructural differences between them.
+Despite the limitations of current quantum simulators regarding qutrits, an equivalent level, or even higher when trained on data, of performance to that of the reference model is achieved in terms of the ability to distinguish anomalous events, without prior labelling of anomalies, from QCD jets.
+It should also be noted that observing the fidelity distributions of qutrit-based models compared to qubit-based models, the former show a greater capacity to discern between the three types of signals and therefore have a greater ability to detect substructural differences between them.

 Furthermore, Majorana encoding makes it possible to encode more data in the same circuit size compared to the qubit-based model, enriching the model's expressiveness and taking advantage of its greater compactness to reduce the circuit's depth.
 This makes qutrit-based models an interesting candidate for further developments, rendering them a possible alternative for detecting subtle differences or anomalous data in LHC, which could play a fundamental role in the discovery of physics beyond the Standard Model.